Gladys Kessler

-Gladys Kessler (January 22, 1938 — March 17, 2023) was a United States district judge of the United States District Court for the District of Columbia.
+Gladys Kessler (January 22, 1938 – March 16, 2023) was a United States district judge of the District Court for the District of Columbia.

 Education and career

 After receiving her Bachelor of Arts degree from Cornell University and Bachelor of Laws from Harvard Law School, she was hired by the National Labor Relations Board.
-She worked as a legislative assistant to United States Senator Harrison A. Williams (D–NJ), and subsequently for United States Congressman Jonathan B. Bingham (D–NY).
+She worked as a legislative assistant to Senator Harrison A. Williams (D–NJ), and subsequently for United States Congressman Jonathan B. Bingham (D–NY).
 Kessler worked for the New York City Board of Education, and then opened a public interest law firm.

 Judicial career

 Superior Court of the District of Columbia service

-In June 1977, she was appointed Associate Judge of the Superior Court of the District of Columbia, and from 1981 to 1985 served as Presiding Judge of the Family Division.
-She was President of the National Association of Women Judges from 1983 to 1984, and currently serves on the Executive Committee of the American Bar Association Conference of Federal Trial Judges and the U.S. Judicial Conference's Committee on Court Administration and Management.
+In June 1977, she was appointed as an associate judge of the Superior Court of the District of Columbia, and from 1981 to 1985 served as presiding judge of the family division.
+She was president of the National Association of Women Judges from 1983 to 1984, and served on the executive committee of the American Bar Association Conference of Federal Trial Judges and the U.S. Judicial Conference's Committee on Court Administration and Management.

 Federal judicial service

-On March 22, 1994, President Bill Clinton nominated Kessler to serve as a United States District Judge for the United States District Court for the District of Columbia, to the seat vacated by Judge Michael Boudin.
+On March 22, 1994, President Bill Clinton nominated Kessler to serve as a United States district judge for the United States District Court for the District of Columbia, to the seat vacated by Judge Michael Boudin.
 She was confirmed by the Senate on June 15, 1994, and received her commission on June 16, 1994.
-She assumed senior status on January 22, 2007, and was succeeded by Judge Amy Berman Jackson.
-She died on March 17, 2023.
+She assumed senior status on January 22, 2007.

 In 2002 she heard a case lodged by the Holy Land Foundation for Relief and Development appealing against their designation as a terrorist organisation under Executive Order 13224.
 At the time the Palestinian-American charity was the largest Muslim charity in the United States, taking $13 million in donations in 2000.
 The Judge dismissed the case ordering all evidence be struck from the record.
-The Circuit Court of Appeal decided that she had been mistaken in her decision to not allow the case to go before a jury, but due to the fact that the case involved national security they would allow the decision to stand.
+The court of appeals decided that she had been mistaken in her decision to not allow the case to go before a jury, but due to the fact that the case involved national security they would allow the decision to stand.